microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 2. Hotel Meta-review columns: `Average_Score`, `Total_Number_of_Reviews`, `Additional_Number_of_Scoring`

 * Drop `Additional_Number_of_Scoring`
-* Replace `Total_Number_of_Reviews` with the total number of reviews for that hotel that are actually in the dataset and
+* Replace `Total_Number_of_Reviews` with the total number of reviews for that hotel that are actually in the dataset

 * Replace `Average_Score` with our own calculated score